Charles Hamilton (female husband): Biography

-Hamilton was born in Somerset and grew up in Scotland, child of William and Mary Hamilton.
-At the age of 14, Hamilton began wearing male clothes borrowed from her brother.

-Hamilton studied with two doctors during her apprenticeship.
-One of them was Dr. Edward Green, who presented as an "operator and occulist" but was known as a mountebank.
-Hamilton helped Green to produce the medical compounds, collect the needed supplies and sell the cures for various illnesses ranging from cancer, leprosy, fistulas and scurvy.
-At this time, quack itinerant doctors were sometimes well considered, and Dr Green even offered his services to Poor Law to cure various illnesses and disorders, including fistula, being paid two guineas.
+Mary Hamilton was born in Somerset and grew up in Scotland, the child of William and Mary Hamilton.
+At the age of 14, Mary began wearing male clothes borrowed from her brother.
+Charles Hamilton, as Mary then became known, studied with two doctors during his apprenticeship.
+One of them was Dr Edward Green, who presented as an "operator and occulist" but was known as a mountebank.
+Hamilton helped Green produce the medical compounds, collect the requisite supplies, and sell cures for various illnesses including cancer, leprosy, fistulas and scurvy.

-After serving Dr Edward Green two to three years, Hamilton was employed by Dr Finley Green for the last year of apprenticeship.

-Hamilton then worked independently as a quack doctor, travelling and selling medicine and medical advice in southwest England, dressed in "man's apparel": ruffles, breeches, and a periwig.
-At the time, King George II was facing rebellion and war from the Jacobites of the Scottish Highlands.
-He passed the dress act 1746 forbidding Scottish men to wear their traditional highland dress and arms.
-Hamilton's clothes were viewed as typically British in contrast to Scottish traditions, which could also be seen as a cultural conscious choice.
-Travelling meant that Hamilton could easily change location in case of suspicion, and the work provided a decent living.
+After serving Dr Edward Green for two to three years, Hamilton was employed by Dr Finley Green for the final apprenticeship year,then worked independently as a quack doctor under the name Charles Hamilton.
+This involved travelling and selling medicine and medical advice, dressed in "man's apparel": ruffles, breeches, and a periwig.
+During this period, the Jacobite rising of 1745 against the House of Hanover had occurred.
+In response, Parliament passed the Dress Act 1746, which forbade the wearing of highland dress in Scotland.
+While in Scotland, Charle's clothes were viewed as European in contrast to highland styles, which could also be seen as a cultural conscious choice.
+Travelling meant that Charles could easily change location in case of suspicion, and the work provided a decent living.

-At one point, Hamilton rented a room to a widow named Mary Creed.
-Hamilton became involved with her niece Mary Price.
-On 16 July 1746 Charles Hamilton married Mary Price in Wells, England.
-The couple travelled together for two months, before Mary Price decided she had been cheated upon into believing Hamilton was a man, and she reported her husband to the authorities in Glastonbury.
-Hamilton was arrested and tried for fraud.

-Before that, the couple are reported to have had sexual intercourse several times involving penetration, and historians have questioned how that could be possible.
-Explanations range from stating that Price was a virgin ignorant of sexual matters, and that Hamilton may have used dildos or their hands during the intercourse to penetrate her, the practice leaving Price satisfied for months before she began questioning her husband's manhood.
+Charles became involved with Mary Price, the niece of Mary Creed, her landlady, and the couple married on 16 July 1746 in Wells, Somerset.
+They travelled together for two months, before Mary Price decided she had been cheated into believing Hamilton was a man and reported her husband to the authorities in Glastonbury.
+Charles was arrested and tried for fraud.
+While living together, the couple are reported to have had sexual intercourse several times involving penetration, and historians have questioned how that could be possible.
+Explanations range from speculating that Price was a virgin ignorant of sexual matters, and that Charles may have used dildos or fingers, leaving Price satisfied for months before she began questioning her husband's manhood.